 3. Do Not Lecture

 Lecturing may seem like an effective method to deal with lying children.
 The truth of the matter is that kids tune lectures out.
 They have heard it all before, and they may not take you seriously.
 When kids do not listen, they do not learn better behavior.

 The best way to avoid a lecture is to keep your message simple.
 Focus on the one lie the child told that upset you the most.
 There may be other problems you are having with your child during this time, but for now, you want to stick with this one behavior.
 Social worker Janet Lehman MSW wrote in Empowering Parents: “Be specific about what you saw and what the problems are.
 Keep it very focused and simple for your child; concentrate on the behavior. “

 4. Send Your Child To Their Room

 You may learn your child lied when he or she is right there beside you.
 You do not want to lash out in anger at

 Lehman says that this time is essential to plan what you’re going to say, and “decide in advance what the consequences will be.”

 5. Give Your Child a Chance To Talk

-Through this conversation, you want to get to the bottom of why your child felt the need to lie, and a conversation can do that.
+You want to get to the bottom of why your child felt the need to lie, and a conversation can do that.
 There may be something going on in his or her life you are unaware of.
 Perhaps he or she is going through a breakup.
 There could be other problems at school.
 In the end, you want to make it clear you care.
 Your child may not be ready to talk to you about some problems, and that is all right.
 You just want to leave the door open for when your child is ready to talk.

 It hurts to learn your child lied to you — and it’s hard to know instinctively how to deal with a child who lies.
 It is possible to address this behavior, but you need to go about it the right way.
 With the right words and actions, you can build a relationship with your children that has a foundation of trust and understanding.